 Frequently Asked Questions about Novavax Vaccine

-On July 19, 2022, the CDC updated its COVID-19 vaccine recommendations, approving the Novavax vaccine for emergency use authorization for adults 18 years and older.
-Novavax is a two-dose, protein-based COVID-19 vaccine that is currently being used in more than 40 countries and has been authorized by the European Union and the World Health Organization.
+On October 3, 2023, the CDC updated its COVID-19 vaccine recommendations, approving the updated Novavax vaccine for adults and children 12 years and older.
+It is the third COVID-19 vaccine available in the United States, in addition to Pfizer-BioNTech and Moderna vaccines.
+As a protein-based vaccine, Novavax is an option for people who are allergic to one of the components in a mRNA or viral-vector vaccine.
+Novavax is currently being used in more than 40 countries and has been authorized by the European Union and the World Health Organization.